oauth2-proxy/oauth2-proxy/README.md

   -signature-key string: GAP-Signature request signature key (algorithm:secretkey)
   -skip-auth-preflight: will skip authentication for OPTIONS requests -skip-auth-regex value: bypass authentication for requests path's that match (may be given multiple times)
+  -skip-oidc-discovery: bypass OIDC endpoint discovery. login-url, redeem-url and oidc-jwks-url must be configured in this case
   -skip-provider-button: will skip sign-in-page to directly reach the next step: oauth/start
   -ssl-insecure-skip-verify: skip validation of certificates presented when using HTTPS -tls-cert string: path to certificate file